zellwk/zl-fetch/README.md

 It's features are as follows:

-- You can [use the response right away](#quick-start) without calling an extra `.then`, or `response.json()`, or `response.text()`
+- [Use the response right away](#quick-start) without using `response.json()`, or `response.text()`
-- It [returns everything you need](#contains-all-data-about-the-response) to know about a response in one object — headers, body, status... everything!
+- [Get everything you need](#contains-all-data-about-the-response) about your response — headers, body, statuses, and more.
-- You can [debug your request](#debugging-the-request) — and see what url, headers, and body you send — without looking into the Network panel... this saves so much time debugging requests!
+- [Debug your request](#debugging-the-request) without looking at the Network panel
-- There are shorthand methods GET, POST, PUT, PATCH, and DELETE methods, meaning faster access to the most common HTTP methods.
+- Shorthand for GET, POST, PUT, PATCH, and DELETE methods
-- This package [generates query strings for you automatically](#automatic-generation-of-query-strings) so you don't have to worry about URLSearchParam stuff.
-Just pass in an object!
+- [Generates query strings automatically](#automatic-generation-of-query-strings) so you don't have to mess with query parameters.
-- The [`Content-Type` is set to `application/json` for you automatically](#automatic-content-type-generation-and-body-formatting) if you use a POST, PUT, PATCH, request — no need to write `application/json` yourself which saves lots of time (and wrist power)!
+- Sets [`Content-Type` is set to `application/json` by default](#automatic-content-type-generation-and-body-formatting).
+Override the `Content-Type` header anytime you need to
-- You always [override the `Content-Type` header](#automatic-content-type-generation-and-body-formatting) if you need to!
+- [Body is converted into JSON automatically](#automatic-content-type-generation-and-body-formatting) when Content Type is `application/json`
-- [Your body data is gets formatted a JSON or form data for you automatically](#automatic-content-type-generation-and-body-formatting) when Content Type is `application/json` or `application/x-www-form-urlencoded`.
+- [Body is converted into form data automatically](#automatic-content-type-generation-and-body-formatting) when Content Type is `application/x-www-form-urlencoded`.
-- [No need to write Authorization Headers yourself](#automatic-authorization-header-generation) — zlFetch takes care of both Basic and Bearer Authorization Headres as long as you pass in an `auth` property.
+- [Authorization headers (both basic and bearer) are generated automatically ](#automatic-authorization-header-generation) with an `auth` property.
-- [Easier error handling](#error-handling) when you use promises — all 400 and 500 errors are automatically directed to the `catch` block which is aligned with how promises work!
+- [Promise-like error handling](#error-handling) — all 400 and 500 errors are directed into the `catch` block automatically.
-- You can also choose to [return errors as an error object](#error-handling) in the `then` block — this is super useful in a Node context when you want to check for errors before doing something else!
+- [Easy error handling when using `await`](#error-handling) — errors can be returned so you don't have to write a `try/catch` block.

 Note: From `v4.0.0` onwards, zlFetch is a ESM library.
 It cannot be used with CommonJS anymore.